Pakistan: Deadly blast at railway station in Balochistan – DW – 11/09/2024

 "When we reached here, initially it appeared that some explosive had perhaps been hidden or left in the luggage.
 But now we think it may be a suicide bomber," Muhammad Baloch, a senior local police official, told journalists.

-Pakistan has for a long time grappled from BLA's insurgency seeking independence from Islamabad.
+Pakistan has for a long time grappled from insurgency from separatist militants in Balochistan who seek independence from Islamabad.

-The Balochistan region sees frequent attacks but the death toll after Saturday's blast was particularly high for the southwestern province, which borders Afghanistan and Iran.
+Even though the Balochistan region sees frequent attacks, the death toll after Saturday's blast was particularly high for the southwestern province, which borders Afghanistan and Iran.

 kb/bk (AFP, AP, dpa)